trisberg/hello-tanzu/kubernetes/cartographer/DEPLOYING.md

-## Deploying to Kubernetes as a Kontinue Workload
+## Deploying to Kubernetes as a Cartographer Workload

-You need to have Kontinue and Cloud Native Runtimes installed on your cluster.
+You need to have Cartographer and Cloud Native Runtimes installed on your cluster.

 ### Deploying to local cluster using Kubectl